weepower/wee/README.md

 ## Quick Start

-Get started with Wee using one of these three methods:
+Get started with Wee using one of these methods:

 * [Download the latest release](https://github.com/weepower/wee/archive/master.zip) or
-* Clone the repository from `git clone git://github.com/weepower/wee.git` or
+* Clone the repository from `git clone git://github.com/weepower/wee.git`
-* Execute the [Bower](http://bower.io/) command `bower install wee`

 ## Bugs